spotify/styx/README.md

 with one running container.
 Because Styx treats each Trigger individually, it can ensure that each one of them complete successfully.

-Styx does not have any assumptions about what is executed in the container, it only cares about the exit code.
-Any execution returning a non-zero exit code will either cause a re-try to be scheduled;
-or cause an immediate failure of the workflow instance.
+Styx does not assume anything about what is executed in the container, it only cares about the exit code.
+Any execution returning a non-zero exit code will either cause a re-try to be scheduled, or be interpreted as a permanent failure of the workflow instance.
 For detailed description of exit codes, please refer to **Workflow state graph** section in [Styx design].

 ### Injected environment variables

-For each execution, Styx will inject a set of environment variables into the container.
+For each execution, Styx will inject a set of environment variables into the Docker container.

 | Variable Name | Description |
 |---|---|